top of page

 Seeing Spots

 Whale sharks (Rhincodon typus) are undeniably beautiful.
-The ornate patterns of spots and stripes on their skin make them immediately recognisable and particularly charismatic.
-It is the reason that whale sharks and their relatives were dubbed the 'carpet sharks'.
+Their ornate markings of spots and stripes make them immediately recognisable and particularly charismatic.
+These markings are the reason that whale sharks and their relatives are commonly called the 'carpet sharks'.
 But, besides being lovely to look at, what is the function of these markings?
 What purpose do they serve?
+And how might scientists use these markings to study whale sharks?

 Each whale shark has a completely unique pattern of spots and stripes (Image Credit: Elianne Dipp / Pexels)